 The debate is not new.
 The first set of duty hour standards, issued by the ACGME in 2003, ended the era of 100-hour work weeks by imposing an 80-hour ceiling and limiting first-year resident shifts to 24 hours with certain exceptions.

 Another thorny issue for residency programs is the cost of compliance.
 The Institute of Medicine has estimated that it will cost about $1.7 billion for the 8,700 residency programs under the ACGME’s scope to meet the standards.
-Compounding the challenge, “physician extenders,” or physician assistants and nurse practitioners, are in short supply.
+Compounding the challenge, “physician extenders”—physician assistants and nurse practitioners—are in short supply.

-The new guidelines will ensure more comprehensive supervision of new residents, says McMillan, overall a fan of the ACGME changes.
+McMillan, who is overall a fan of the ACGME changes, believes the new guidelines will ensure more comprehensive supervision of new residents.
 “A younger, more inexperienced person, usually an intern, needs to be supervised by at least a more senior resident,” she says.
-Similarly, “The more senior residents need experience supervising and teaching interns.
+Similarly, “the more senior residents need experience supervising and teaching interns.
 There are residency programs here where neither of those experiences happens all the time.”